shakfu/py-js/README.md

 - [ ] create new `py_anything` with heuristics to decide whether to delegate to `py_call` or `py_code`.

-- [ ] Convert py into a js extension class
+- [ ] Convert py3 into a js extension class
       - proof of concept done, but requires a different 'nobox' type of class and data passing via arrays and attributes instead of outlets.
 But can be done!

 - [ ] Try to launch an ipython shell somehow